victorkingi/poultryfarm/README.md

     1. every sunday at 0100hrs CST Time zone, a full backup of the firestore database is done where all collections are exported to an archive.
     1. calculate weekly and monthly profit run every sunday at 0100hrs CST Time zone for weekly profit and 1st of every month for monthly profit.
     1. calculate number of bags of feeds left in the farm every 24hrs and send push notification to farmer if less than 3.
-    1. calculate total debt 1st of every month.
+    1. calculate total debt 1st of every month and send push notification to `admin` users.
 1. **Firestore Triggers**

     1. On submitting a purchase or sale a push notification is sent to every user subscribed to the topic `ADMIN_USERS`